 In recent years there has been more of a push to get women into the working world, though this applies mostly to the capital city, Maputo.

 Poverty in Mozambique

 This level of poverty is probably the biggest culture shock expats will experience.
-The country has made great strides in reducing poverty.
-However, the vast majority of the population still lives in below-standard circumstances.
-Due to extreme poverty, many locals live in informal accommodation with little to no access to basic services like water and sanitation.
+The country has made great strides in reducing poverty, but the vast majority of the population still lives in below-standard circumstances.
+Due to extreme poverty, many locals live in informal accommodation with little to no access to basic services such as water and sanitation.

 Are you an expat living in Mozambique?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Mozambique.
 Please contact us if you'd like to contribute.

 Cigna Global can tailor an international health insurance plan to perfectly fit the needs of you and your family.
 With 86 million customers in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.

 William Russell is a boutique insurance company, that values itself on its great customer service and is underwritten by Allianz.
 They provide health, life, and income protection insurance for expats around the world.
 With a global network of 40,000 hospitals and doctors, their health insurance plans are designed so that they follow you to whatever country you move to next.